ADVANCED TRIALS TRAINING: JUMPING GAPS ON A TRIALS BIKE

 As you progress to A and B grade sections you will be required to jump gaps.
 This can be done in a number of ways, and you will need to have your zap, splat, wheelie, covering the rear brake, stoppie (nose wheelie) and using a kicker skills handy to master all of them.

-Sometimes the terrain allows you to simply jump your trials bike in a similar way to a dirt bike if there is an easy run up and plenty of room to stop after landing - but this is a rare combination in trials competition!
-The same skills from dirt riding apply, so see our cross training vid on how to jump a dirt bike for details.
+Sometimes the terrain allows you to simply jump your trials bike in a similar way to a dirt bike if there is an easy run up and plenty of room to stop after landing – but this is a rare combination in trials competition!
+The same skills from dirt riding apply.

 The next easiest technique?
 The basic wheelie and de-weighting the bike is a handy all purpose technique that doesn’t need a lot of skill.
 Simply compress the forks for a wheelie, then de-weight the foot pegs to ensure the rear wheel clears the gap.
 This is useful when it’s not so important for the rear wheel to clear the gap, or when the take off point is higher than your landing point so no special techniques are needed to clear the gap.
 See our wheelie training for more details.